NotWoods/thumbor-es/README.md

 ## Comparison to other libraries

 thumbor-es has a JavaScript-style API with an options object, unlike other older libraries using Java-style builder classes.
-It's also built with the latest browsers in mind, and is tinier, faster, and better tested.
+It's also built with the latest browsers in mind, and is tinier, faster, and has 100% test coverage.